-Throughout their Humanities topics, the children will explore Crime and Punishment and the Mayans with opportunities for them to develop their writing skills in these subject areas too.
+Throughout the history topics, the children will explore Crime and Punishment and the Maya Civilisation with opportunities for them to develop their writing skills in these subject areas too.
+In geography, children will learn about North and South America and explore in more detail around the Amazon.
 Weekly science lessons as well as RE and PSHE also form part of our curriculum in Year 6.

 In Year 6, your child’s class teacher or teaching assistant will hear them read.
-We also run group reading sessions during the afternoons.
+Children are given opportunities to read, within all aspects of the curriculum, to improve their fluency and comprehension skills.

 In the summer term, the children will have the opportunity to attend a residential trip to Plas Dol-y-Moch in North Wales.
 During this trip, they will be able to experience a range of outdoor activities such as gorge walking, canoeing, orienteering and mountain walking as well as being able to develop their independence, resilience and team work skills.